 Michael I. Sovern

-Chancellor Kent Professor of Law; President Emeritus of the University
+Chancellor Kent Professor of Law; President Emeritus of Columbia University

 Areas of Expertise

 - B.A., Columbia, 1953; LL.B., 1955; LL.D., 1980

 Commendatore in the Order of Merit of the Republic of Italy, 1991.
 Recipient, Citizens Union Civic Leadership Award, 1993.
 Columbia Law School Medal for Excellence, 1997.
 Town Hall Friend of the Arts Award, 2001.
 Order of the Rising Sun, Gold and Silver Star from Japan, 2004.
 Centennial Medal, American Academy in Rome, 2006.
 Lawrence A. Wien Prize for Social Responsibility, 2010.